[ home ] [ years ] [ history ] [ related ] [ where? ] [ about ] [ links ]

 About this website and its author:

-I began collecting these magazines seriously in 2004 as a way to keep learning about my native Michigan while in 'exile' in Alaska, though of course I have read them since childhood, and even have a few years of issues that I bought back in the '80s... somewhere.
-I was never fortunate enough to have had a subscription.
+I began collecting these magazines seriously about ten years ago as a way to keep learning about my native Michigan while in 'exile' in Alaska, though of course I have read them since I was a kid, and have a few years of issues that I bought back in the '80s... somewhere in storage.
+I was never fortunate enough to have had a subscription to the magazine - too young and poor and then moving around too much, in and out of the country, in college years.
+So maybe it's partly my fault too that it's gone now.

 The content: